-The soil in an established bed that has sat through the winter may have form a crust across the top of the bed.
+The soil in an established bed that has sat through the winter may have formed a crust across the top of the bed.
 This usually happens as rain and snow compact the soil.
-Breaking the crust with a garden fork or rake or a small, light-weight garden tiller if planting beds are large is important before seeds are sown or transplants set out.
+Breaking the crust with a garden fork or rake or a small, lightweight garden tiller if planting beds are large is important before seeds are sown or transplants set out.

-Raking and tilling will further worked compost and amendments into the soil.
+Raking and tilling will further work compost and amendments into the soil.
 If aged compost was not added in the fall or winter, do it in early spring during cultivation.

 More tips at Organic Fertilizers and Soil Amendments.

 Beds that have been lightly cultivated can be allowed to sit a week or two before planting.
-That will be enough time for weed seed that has been turned up to germinate.
-Weeds can be hand picked or turned up with a hoe.
+That will be enough time for the weed seed that has been turned up to germinate.
+Weeds can be hand-picked or turned up with a hoe.
 Just before planting, lift any weeds that have germinated.
-Be sure to take up weeds root and all.
+Be sure to take up weeds roots and all.